ACannamela/Realms/Omnibus.md

 details:

 * It must be primarily white.
-* It must be between 2’6” and 3’6” in length.
-The prop is not subject to the spellcaster’s weapon length restriction.
+* It must be between 2â€™6" and 3â€™6" in length.
+The prop is not subject to the spellcasterâ€™s weapon length restriction.
-* It must have the words “Lightning Bolt” and the spellcaster’s name written visibly along the shaft.
+* It must have the words "Lightning Bolt" and the spellcasterâ€™s name written visibly along the shaft.
 * It cannot have an arrow nock.
 * It must not have the word "Javelin" on it if it is a javelin prop.